Voigt profile: Definition

 In the limiting cases of $\sigma=0$ and $\gamma =0$ then $V(x;\sigma,\gamma)$ simplifies to $L(x;\gamma)$ and $G(x;\sigma)$, respectively.

 History and applications

-In spectroscopy, a Voigt profile results from the convolution of two broadening mechanisms, one of which alone would produce a Gaussian profile (usually, as a result of the Doppler broadening), and the other would produce a Lorentzian profile.
+In spectroscopy, a Voigt profile results from the convolution of two broadening mechanisms, one of which alone would produce a Gaussian profile (usually, as a result of the Doppler broadening), and the other would produce a Lorentzian profile (damping of the emission or absorption, as considered in the original article by Waldemar Voigt 1912).

 Voigt profiles are common in many branches of spectroscopy and diffraction.
 Due to the expense of computing the Faddeeva function, the Voigt profile is sometimes approximated using a pseudo-Voigt profile.